-Intimacy – Intimacy is the feeling of closeness, connectedness, trust, and friendship in the relationship.
-Passion can lead to intimacy, and intimacy can also develop independently of passion.
+- Intimacy – Intimacy is the feeling of closeness, connectedness, trust, and friendship in the relationship.
+Passion can lead to intimacy, but intimacy can also develop independently of passion as well.

-In short, passion is the sharing of emotion, intimacy is the sharing of secrets and dreams, and commitment is the sharing of life and the realization of dreams.
-The three components of the triangle interact in different degrees to create the seven forms of love.
+In short, passion is the sharing of emotion; intimacy the sharing of secrets and dreams; and commitment is the sharing of life and realization of our dreams.

-In my next post in this series, Romantic Love – Hearts on Fire, I dig deeper to explore the construct of Romantic Love and advance the argument that Romantic Love is not ideal love.
-Romantic Love is but a crossroad to a higher form of love–Consummate Love.
+In my next post in this series, Romantic Love – Hearts on Fire, I dig deeper to explore the construct of Romantic Love and advance the argument that Romantic Love is not our destination but merely a crossroad on our path to a higher form of love–Consummate Love.
 How we enter into Romantic Love and our expectations determines the road we will take at this intersection.
 One road sets us on a course for Consummate Love while the other leads to an endless loop of despair.

 I hope you will join me in this journey and share your thoughts along the way. ~ Michael